-In terms of Article 21(1)(c), the complainant had two years to complain to the Service Provider 'from the day on which the complainant first had knowledge of the matters complained of'.
+In that case, the Complainant had two years to complain to the Service Provider 'from the day on which the complainant first had knowledge of the matters complained of'.

 The fact that the Complainant was sent an Annual Member Statement, as stated by the Service Provider in its notes of submissions, could not be considered as enabling the Complainant to have knowledge about the matters complained of.
 This taking into consideration a number of factors including that the said Annual Member Statement was a highly generic report which only listed the underlying life assurance policy.
-The Annual Member Statement issued to the Complainant by MPM included no details of the specific underlying investments held within the policy, which investments contributed to the losses and are being disputed by the Complainant.
-Hence, the Complainant was not in a position to know from the Annual Member Statement he received what investment transactions were actually being carried out within his portfolio of investments.
+The Annual Member Statement issued to the Complainant by MPM included no details of the specific underlying investments held within the respective policy/account, which investments contributed to the losses and are being disputed by the Complainant.
+Hence, the Complainant was not in a position to know, from the Annual Member Statement what investment transactions were actually being carried out within her portfolio of investments.